 Of course, the brightly coloured cotton print skirt would not have been suitable for mourning, but (as he noted with some relief) he clearly wasn’t feeling bereaved.
 Unless she’d changed more than he could imagine, Tessa wouldn’t have approved of the way he was dressed whatever he’d worn, and she was past caring now.
 He hadn’t seen her for ages.
 Without children (who might easily have been in their 30s by now anyway) there had been no reason to keep in touch, though David had followed her career with interest and more than a little vicarious pride.

 David could not say for sure how much his fem dressing had contributed to their breakup, but he had no doubt that the part it had played had been neither negligible nor decisive, though tending more towards the former.
 Tessa had erupted when he’d announced his intention of dressing like that full-time.
-She had furiously demanded an explanation, and he’d attempted to provide one.
-Two, in fact.
+She had furiously demanded an explanation.

-Of the two, he preferred the one that Tessa had evidently not been expecting.
-He had said it was obvious that there is a strong taboo against men and boys behaving (and that includes dressing) in ways that tend to undermine their masculinity or bring it into question.
+He had told her it was obvious that there is a strong taboo against men and boys behaving (and that includes dressing) in ways that tend to undermine their masculinity or bring it into question.
 To breach that taboo is just about the most transgressive thing a male could do without causing harm to another person; and that had made the idea all but irresistible to him.
 Neither of them was satisfied with his explanation but David insisted that it was the best he had: both objectively true and an adequate justification (if one were needed) for the way he dressed.

-Tessa had been inclined to insist on the subjective explanation, and had become increasingly frustrated by David’s refusal or inability to offer a personal and emotional account of what had been going on in his psyche.
+Tessa had been increasingly frustrated by David’s refusal or inability to offer a personal, emotional account of what was going on with him.
 Some years later, after they had run into each other coming out of a play at the Peacock, and agreed to meet for coffee later in the week, she told him that she had been terrified that he had really wanted to “live as a woman” and maybe even to undergo hormone treatment or surgery.
 Tessa was in favour of everybody’s right to live however they wanted (provided, of course, that didn’t mean exploiting or oppressing somebody else) and to become whatever they wished to be (within the limits of what was possible).
-She supported the rights of transgender people — but she had balked at the prospect of finding herself married to one, unexpectedly and against her will.
+She supported the rights of transgender people — but she had balked at the prospect of finding herself married to one unexpectedly and against her will.

 David had, of course, disclaimed any desire to be a woman.
 He did not think of himself as trans.
 For him, the issue was one of masculinity (and, to the extent that you can’t repudiate one without embracing the other, femininity), not about being male or female.
-But, because he seemed unable to articulate what it was he wanted and why, Tessa had concluded he must be in denial.
-She had believed that, unless he were going to remain in a permanent state of indecision, he would sooner or later have to transition.
+But, because he couldn’t articulate what it was he wanted and why, Tessa had concluded he must be in denial.
+She had believed that, unless he remained in a permanent state of indecision, he would eventually have to transition.
 She didn’t want to be still married to him when that happened.
-(Or, to be fair to her, in any other circumstances.)

 David felt a large bead of sweat roll down the hollow of his back and get trapped by the waistband of his tights.
 He wanted to tug at his skirt, hold it away from his body to let some cooler air in, but he knew that Tessa would have been furious at him for drawing even more attention to the way he was dressed, as if his clothes weren’t obtrusive enough in themselves.
 So, he forced himself to stand pokerfaced, ignoring his discomfort largely for her sake.
 This would be the last thing he would ever have to do for her: he could afford to give her this much, though she was no longer able to appreciate it.

-But for years he hadn’t allowed himself to act on his liking for bras, because they were anatomically unwarranted.
-They smacked of dressing up, which in turn suggested either childish games or attempts to pass as female.
+But for years he hadn’t allowed himself to wear a bra because it was anatomically unwarranted.
+It smacked of dressing up, which in turn suggested either childish games or attempts to pass as female.
 If there was one thing that David wanted even less than to pretend to be a woman, it was to treat his fem dressing as a game, a prank, or in any sense frivolous.
-It was none of these things, but rather an intensely serious effort to free himself from the demands of his masculine traits.
+It was none of these things, but an intensely serious effort to free himself from the demands of his masculine traits.
 A bra had no function to perform in that struggle.

 Or so he had long thought.
-Now, with no further need to prove to Tessa that his sartorial choices were about anything other than a desire to become a woman, perhaps he could afford to relax his personal dress code just a little.
+Now, with no further need to prove to Tessa that his sartorial choices had nothing to do with a desire to become a woman, perhaps he could afford to relax his personal dress code just a little.
 He wouldn’t be throwing out his denim skirts, to be sure, but nor would he be relying on them as his unvarying uniform, like Steve Jobs’s black turtlenecks.
 If he started to wear dresses regularly that would necessarily mean a departure from his fundamental rule: masc above the waist, fem below.

 A rethink was overdue.
-Though he wasn’t going to get rid of the skirts, the same was absolutely not true of his tights.
+Though he wasn’t going to throw out the skirts, the same was absolutely not true of his tights.
 Tights might be the most deceptive of garments, delivering almost exactly the opposite of what they promised.
 They seemed to offer a form-hugging, shape-outlining, limb-clinging barely thereness.
 Instead, they drooped and sagged, seemed always to be trying to return to a shape that was entirely their own (not yours), regularly required tugging back into place, and refused to let you forget that you were wearing them.
 Along with their sturdier cousins, leggings, they were probably his least favourite things to wear.
-He hated them, if anything, even more fiercely than he had hated the boxers he’d once felt obliged to wear.
+He hated them, if that was possible, even more fiercely than he had hated the boxers he’d once felt obliged to wear.